curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 (idea tree diagram)

-Nations and religions are the same.
+Families, nations, and religions are the same.
 They think, live, and die.
 Thought on top of thought.
 Same with the ideas "human-kind", "life originating from Earth", and any "alien life" we may encounter in the future.

 They, we, *exist*.
-Exist as long as we can, to maximize resource-control and entropy:
+Exist as long as we can, via maximizing resource-control and entropy:

 * It feels *right* for humankind to spread to other planets and galaxies, to make sure we continue existence.
 * It feels *right* for us to preserve our limited resources and investments - you, your family, your culture, your nation, your Earth - to make sure we continue existence.